Your Upper Peninsula Michigan Travel Guide

 Grand Island National Recreation Area, just off the Pictured Rocks shoreline, is worth exploring in both the summer and winter months, when the harsh winds and water form amazing ice caves.

-The city of Marquette, the largest city in the Upper Peninsula.
-It’s home to Northern Michigan University, is a fast-growing spot with much to see and do.
-Beautiful parks and beaches, which include Presque Isle and McCarty’s Cove, are fun to explore, too.
+The city of Marquette, the largest city in the Upper Peninsula, is fun a year-round.
+Home to Northern Michigan University, you’ll find beautiful parks and beaches, which include Presque Isle and McCarty’s Cove, are fun to explore, too.

 The Marquette Harbor and Ore Dock are picturesque spots close to downtown worth exploring, too.